Colibrí Fellowship at MIRA

 - Mentoring and support with the DOJ Recognition and Accreditation application process

-- Opportunities to participate in application preparation events (ex: citizenship, TPS)
+- Opportunities to participate in application preparation events (ex: citizenship, screening clinics)

 - Access to office hours to receive individualized support with course content and application process